 Source: own research

-This part tested the connection between the definitions of the fan's fanhood and if the fans have been witness to violence in general and to a specific type of violence.
-Like presented in table 3.6.10 significant results were achieved for the "Participation in a fight between fan groups inside the stadium" type.
-This shows that fan that defines the team as his life or as a social and family formation activity testifies to have experienced and witnessed participation in a fight between fan groups inside the stadium more than fan that defines his fanhood as something nice to identify with or a fun way to spend time.
-"Participation in a fight between fan groups outside the stadium" type was significant an shows that fan that defines the team as his life or as a social and family formation activity, testifies to have experienced and witnessed participation in a fight between fan groups outside the stadium more than fan that defines his fanhood as something nice to identify with or a fun way to spend time.
-Also "Lighting flares in the stands" type has significant results which shows that fan that defines the team as his life testifies to have experienced and witnessed lighting flares in the stands more than fan that defines his fanhood as a social and family formation activity or something nice to identify with.
-Those fans that define it as a fun way to spend their time, testify to have experienced and witnessed lighting flares in the stands but less than other fans.
+This part tested the connection between the definitions of the fan's fanhood and whether the fans have witnessed violence in general and a specific type of violence in particular.
+As presented in Table 3.6.10, significant results were obtained for the type involving ‘participation in a fight between fan groups inside the stadium’.
+This shows that a fan that defines the team as his life or as a social and family formation activity testifies to having experienced and witnessed participation in a fight between fan groups inside the stadium more often than a fan that defines his fanhood as something nice to identify with or a fun way to spend time.
+The type involving ‘participation in a fight between fan groups outside the stadium’ was significant and shows that a fan that defines the team as his life or as a social and family formation activity testifies to having experienced and witnessed participation in a fight between fan groups outside the stadium more than a fan that defines his fanhood as something nice to identify with or a fun way to spend time.
+Also the type involving ‘lighting flares in the stands’ has significant results, which shows that a fan that defines the team as his life testifies to having experienced and witnessed lighting flares in the stands more often than a fan that defines his fanhood as a social and family formation activity or something nice to identify with.
+Those fans that define it as a fun way to spend their time testify to having experienced and witnessed lighting flares in the stands, but having done so less often than other fans.
 For the other options the results were not significant.
-Based on these results and conclusions, the author deduced that fans that defined the team as their lives had witnessed or experienced more violence than other fans.
-Fans who define the fanhood as something nice to identify with or a fun way to spend time were less exposed to violence, and fans who define the fanhood as a social and family formation activity are between them.
+Based on these results and conclusions, the author deduced that fans that defined the team as their life had witnessed or experienced more violence than other fans.
+Fans who define their fanhood as something nice to identify with or a fun way to spend time were less exposed to violence, and fans who define their fanhood as a social and family formation activity were in between the other two groups.

-Given the results from this research, it is possible to say that the hypothesis "Violence experienced or witnessed is influenced by the emotional connection to the club, the level of fanhood and the definition of fanhood by the fan" is verified.
-The three factors used, level of fanhood, definition of fanhood and the affective connection of the fan to the club show they are connected to the violence experienced or witnessed by the club.
+Given the results from this research, it is possible to say that the hypothesis ‘Violence as experienced or witnessed is influenced by the emotional connection to the club, the level of fanhood and the definition of fanhood by the fan’ is verified.
+The three factors used – the level of fanhood, the definition of fanhood and the affective connection of the fan to the club – show that they are connected to the violence experienced or witnessed by the club.
 Moreover, the results prove an influence of some level of each of the three factors on the violence factor.
-More specifically, as the level of fanhood is weaker, the exposure to violence is higher.
-The definition of fanhood also presents an influence on the violence factor as showed in the previous part, and last the affective connection shows influence on violence factor.
-From all the types of violence tested, only three were significant in the connection to the factors - "Participation in a fight between fan groups inside the stadium", "Participation in a fight between fan groups outside the stadium" and "Lighting flares in the stands".
-This can bring to the conclusion that for the fans this three types of violence are considered as more severe than other.
+More specifically, when the level of fanhood is lower, exposure to violence is higher.
+The definition of fanhood also presents an influence on the violence factor, as shown in the previous part; and last, the affective connection shows an influence on violence factor.
+Out of all types of violence tested, only three were significant in connection to the factors – ‘participation in a fight between fan groups inside the stadium’, ‘participation in a fight between fan groups outside the stadium’ and ‘lighting flares in the stands’.
+This may lead us to the conclusion that these three types of violence are considered more severe than others by the fans.